-Guidelines for research institutions on diversity and inclusion
+Guidelines for research institutions on diversity and inclusion (CC BY 4.0)

 This guideline offers recommendations that can help research institutions foster diversity, equity, and inclusion.